© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cefn Esgair-Carnau round cairn (S) is a scheduled monument protected by Cadw under reference BR325.
 View the official record →

-Cefn Esgair-Carnau is a round cairn located in Breconshire, Wales, dating to the Bronze Age.
+Cefn Esgair-Carnau is a round cairn located in Breconshire, Wales, dating to the Prehistoric period and serving a religious, ritual and funerary function.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR325.

 Cefn Esgair-Carnau round cairn (S) dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cefn Esgair-Carnau round cairn (S) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR325.